marnigee/pizzabot/README.md

 $ ruby test/pizzabot_test.rb
 ```

-You should see something similar to the following output.
+You should see something similar to the following output:
 ```bash
 $ ruby test/pizzabot_test.rb
 Run options: --seed 63331